gpolaert/agileek.github.io/_drafts/2020-01-21-getting_rid_of_the_mouse_part_1.md

     git push --set-upstream origin going-mouseless-part-1
 ```

-I grab my mouse, I select the last line and copy/paste it.
-At least that's what I did.
+I grab my mouse, select the last line and copy/paste it.
+At least that's what I used to do.

 A perfect solution for this use case is [TheFuck][thefuck].